-CLIMATE CHANGE & THE TASKFORCE FOR CLIMATE-RELATED FINANCIAL DISCLOSURES (TCFD) (cont)
+CLIMATE CHANGE & THE TASKFORCE FOR CLIMATE-RELATED FINANCIAL DISCLOSURES (TCFD) (CONT)

 Strategy: we work individually and with our collaborative partners to drive for openness and transparency on climate related issues affecting our investments.
+Our Responsible Investment Group provides responsible investment advice to LPF officers and the Pensions Committee to develop and enhance the execution of our responsible investment policies and their integration within LPF's investment approach.